 Let me just get this out of the way at the outset.
 It is going to be very difficult for me not to be “punny” in this post.
 It doesn’t help that the 40th anniversary of Saturday Night Live just aired, reminding me of this clip.
-There is also a special guy who has helped me make various versions of this recipe while repeatedly cracking jokes.
+I also have a friend who helped me make various versions of this recipe while repeatedly cracking jokes.
 All that said, my mouth’s watering just thinking about these balls… sorry I couldn’t help myself.
 Whatever gets me posting more often, right?

 In all seriousness, these are pretty amazeballs (you can thank Paris Hilton for that term).
 I adapted a Todd English recipe that can you find in this cookbook.
 As soon as I saw the meatballs were stuffed with mozzarella, I was in.
 I mean, everything is better with cheese.
 Usually I am happy with just pasta and sauce.
 These meatballs really steal the show though.
 Luckily this recipe makes quite a few.
 They are perfect to make for a dinner party with friends (thanks Ken, Christy, Carey, and David for joining me!).
 If there are any extra, you can always share with a certain lady or tramp.

 - 1 lb. ground beef

 - 3 cups soft, fresh breadcrumbs (I used a baguette)

 - 3 tablespoons fresh oregano, chopped